 And the second question, "did the change have the expected impact?" is even harder to answer.
 The Action Item did not include anything about the expected impact.
 So how will the team judge its effectiveness?

-That’s why it's important to write down your Action Items in a deliberate fashion.
+That's why it's crucial to write down your Action Items deliberately.
 There are lots of ways of doing this.
-Let’s start with an approach you likely will have heard of before: SMART.
+Let's start with an approach you likely will have heard of before: SMART.

 SMART stands for:

-In other words, when you write down your Action Item, you should check to make sure it meets those criteria.
+In other words, when you write down your Action Item, you should check to ensure it meets those criteria.